School Board

-Jarrahdale Primary School has an established School Board (previously known as the School Council) with elected members who work with the school and community to achieve the best outcomes for our students.
+Jarrahdale Primary School has an established School Board with elected members who work with the school and community to achieve the best outcomes for our students.

 The Board establishes a vision for the school that reflects the aspirations and needs of the community, members providing multiple skills and expertise to create planning and partnership areas.
 Strong community and business representation ensures the board can make an even more significant contribution to the development of the school.